The easiest way to get American Airlines airport lounge access (and share it, too)

 If you’ve flown with American Airlines, you’ve probably encountered their Admirals Club airport lounges during your travels.
-With 50+ locations worldwide, they’re a comfortable place to hang out before your flight or during a connection, with free food, drinks (including alcohol), Wi-Fi, and quiet spots to relax and work.
+With more than 50 locations worldwide, they’re a comfortable place to hang out before your flight or during a connection, with free food, drinks (including alcohol), Wi-Fi and quiet spots to relax and work.

 Unlike Priority Pass Select airport lounge membership, which comes with many credit cards, getting into Admirals Club lounges isn’t as easy.
 You’ll generally need to pay for access, unless you’ve got qualifying elite status and/or are flying on certain flights.